 - Maintain vegetation abatement along the entire driveways length

-- Tree’s/Brush 30 feet on both sides and 14 feet overhead
+- Trees/Brush 30 feet on both sides and 14 feet overhead

 - Native grasses abated to a minimum of 4 inches

-- Remove dead leafs and brush
+- Remove dead leaves and brush

 - Native Grasses – Abate native grasses to a minimum of 4 inches in height.
 The Cordelia Fire Protection District recommends whenever possible to completely abate native grasses to bare earth (disc or blade) which provides the highest level of protection.

-- Chimney – Abate overhanging tree’s within 10 feet of the chimney
+- Chimney – Abate overhanging trees within 10 feet of the chimney

-- Dead Tree’s/Brush – Chip and/or remove all dead vegetation on the property, these fuels only intensify a fire
+- Dead Trees/Brush – Chip and/or remove all dead vegetation on the property, these fuels only intensify a fire

-- CalFire Homeowners Checklist
+- Please consult the CalFire website for their recommendations: CalFire Homeowners Checklist